Hu78945/8086-Assembly-Language-Project/README.md

 ## Acknowledgements

 This project was created as a learning exercise and is based on the concept of the Tic-Tac-Toe game.
-It was implemented by [Your Name] as part of [Course/Project Name] at [Your Institution].
+It was implemented by Syed Behzad Hassan Naqi as part of Tic-Tac-Toe at University of Management & Technology.

 ```
 Feel free to modify and customize this README file as needed, adding more details or sections specific to your project.